muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 This workflow requires that data is organised in the following away

-1. A parental folder contains all sample folders.
+1. A parental folder contains all sample folders, e.g. `data__expression_gradient` for the example data.
-0. Each sample (usually a field of view) is in a separate folder, e.g. named `Sample_1`, `Sample_2`, ....
+0. Each sample (usually a field of view) is in a separate folder, e.g. named `sample_1`, `sample_2`, ....
 Each sample folder can contain images of multiple channels.
 0. FQ result file are in the same folder.
 A folder can contain FQ results for different channels.
 0. An annotation file with the two reference regions (`annotation.json`).
 See below for more details.